Self-bound droplets in quasi-two-dimensional dipolar condensates: Formulation

 \subsection{Gaussian state theory}

-To be self-contained, let us briefly review GST~\cite{Shi2018,Shi2019,dipdrop2020,bindrop2021}.
-Assume that the ground state of our systems can be approximated by a pure Gaussian state $|{\rm GS}\rangle$.
-We then reexpress the field operator as
+To be self-contained, let us briefly introduce GST~\cite{Shi2018,Shi2019,dipdrop2020,bindrop2022}.
+Going beyond the coherent-state-based Gross-Pitaevskii equation description of the Bose-Einstein condensates, we approximate the many-body ground state of our systems by a pure Gaussian state (or coherent-squeezed state), i.e., \begin{widetext}